Chris Wilkinson (architect): Career

 Wilkinson started his career working for the English architect Denys Lasdun who was then working on the Royal National Theatre.
 During this period he took some time off to travel to Greece.
 During this time, he came into contact with the works of English architects Norman Foster and Richard Rogers.
 He returned back and applied to both of their design firms and later joined Norman Foster's firm in 1971.
 At the firm, he worked with Foster's partner, Michael Hopkins and went on to work for Hopkins when he started his own firm in 1976.
 Some of the projects that Wilkinson worked on during this time included renovation of 10 Trinity Square, which was to be Willis Faber and Dumas' headquarters, and Greene King Brewery.
 In 1981, he moved on to work with Richard Rogers's firm, where he worked on the Lloyd's of London building.
-Working with Foster, Hopkins, and Rogers, he was exposed to the British modernist movement in architecture called hi-tech architecture that believed in exposing and expressing a building's structure.
+While working with Foster, Hopkins, and Rogers, he encountered high-tech architecture, a British modernist movement that highlights a building’s structural elements.

 Wilkinson started his own design firm in 1983 and partnered with Jim Eyre in 1987 to form WilkinsonEyre.
 The duo initially worked on smaller projects handed down by Rogers and Hopkins.
 Their first major work was the design for the Stratford Market Depot on the London Underground's Jubilee line extension.
 The project included maintenance facilities, office spaces, and other related facilities, and was built as a large steel structure with a long arc supported by steel columns, in what would later go on to become a hallmark of the duo's designs.
 The work was documented in his book Supersheds (1991) and revived interest in the concept of an "universal space" which included steel space-frames that held suspended canopies and would be the foundation for many structures including railway stations, supermarkets, and even airports.

 Wilkinson worked on the Dyson company's headquarters in Malmesbury in 1992.
 His partnership with the company's founder James Dyson would continue for over three decades and include many facilities including offices, and even the student accommodation for Dyson Institute of Engineering and Technology.
 The flagship store that he designed for the company in Paris in 2000 had them placing vacuums on pedestals like artwork.
 The English newspaper The Guardian wrote about the work and said that "It began a trend for technology stores designed like contemporary art galleries, which brands such as Apple and Samsung have since taken to extremes."